facuonline/mercurio/README.md

 >Alternatively you can directly provide an user hint (user string handle, email or numeric id) to bypass this list.

 If get does not find an user for us to work with it will return **false**, else it will return an array with user's info and load the instance.
->Alternatively you can provide a function as second argument to directly access user data without loading instance.
+>Alternatively you can provide a closure function as second argument to directly access user data without loading instance.

 ##### user_profile.php
 ```php